-Ryan Beattie joined the Beasley Allen law firm in January 2016 as an attorney in the Mass Torts Section.
+Ryan joined Beasley Allen Law Firm in January 2016 as a lawyer in the Mass Torts Section.
 His practice has concentrated primarily on litigation surrounding the link between talcum powder products and ovarian cancer.

-In his free time, Ryan enjoys hunting, fishing, sports—especially following the Nebraska Huskers—and anything else outdoors.
+In his free time, Ryan enjoys spending time with his kids and wife, golfing, hunting, fishing, sports—especially following the Nebraska Huskers—and anything else outdoors.
 He is a member of Ducks Unlimited and Delta Upsilon fraternity.

 Beasley Allen is proud to announce 25 firm lawyers received special recognition from the Super…

 Beasley Allen has named seven lawyers as new Principals and four as new Associates at…

 Beasley Allen is proud to announce 24 firm lawyers received special recognition by Super Lawyers…